Django (1966 film): Django Unchained

 Quentin Tarantino's 2012 film Django Unchained pays several tributes to Corbucci's film.
 In Unchained, Nero plays a small role as Amerigo Vessepi, the owner of a slave engaged in Mandingo fighting with a slave owned by Calvin Candie (Leonardo DiCaprio).
 Upon the loss of that fight, Vessepi goes to the bar for a drink and encounters Django, played by Jamie Foxx.
 Vessepi asks Django what his name is and how it is spelt, and upon Django's informing him that the "D" is silent, says "I know."
 Django Unchained also uses the Rocky Roberts-Luis Bacalov title song (along with several score pieces) from the original film; the film's end credits theme, "Ode to Django (The D Is Silent)", performed by RZA, uses several dialogue samples from Djangos English dub, most prominently María's line "I love you, Django".

 Tarantino had previously referenced Corbucci's film in Reservoir Dogs; the scene in which Brother Jonathan's ear is severed by Hugo was the inspiration for the scene in which Vic Vega does the same to Nash.

 Television

 The lead character's iconic coffin arsenal has been paid homage in several movies and TV series, including several Japanese anime series.
 Fist of the North Star features a plot device wherein the lead character, Kenshiro, drags a coffin behind him into a wasteland town.
 In the Cowboy Bebop episode, "Mushroom Samba", a bounty hunter runs around with a coffin behind him.
 The character Nicholas D. Wolfwood in Trigun has a cross-shaped arsenal case called the Punisher which he carries frequently that is reminiscent of Django's coffin.
 The character Beyond the Grave (formerly Brandon Heat), of Gungrave, carries a metal coffin-shaped device which houses a variety of weapons.

-A TV series of the same name is set to be released in 2023.
+A 10-episode TV series of the same name was released in 2023, airing on Canal+ in France, Sky Atlantic in Italy, SBS On Demand in Australia and on Sky Atlantic in the UK.
+It depicts the story of the character Django attempting to reconcile with his daughter 8 years after the massacre of their family.